-The overall aim of management of operational risk is to reduce it.
+The overall aim of management of operational risk is to mitigate risk where such mitigations are cost effective.
 This recognises that initiatives may require a short term increase in operational risk, to deliver longer term benefits.
 Any action or initiative undertaken by management should not increase the long-term operational risk profile of the organisation.